 We host sessions all year long, so be sure to pack proper rain gear if traveling during the rainy season.

 We offer complimentary pick-up and drop-off for all guests who arrive at via SJO.
+Our facility is 3.5 hours of a beautiful drive through the mountains.

 If you need help finding flight or organizing your trip feel free to get in touch.